MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

     This setting helps you find sensitive information that you might not realize you had, but at the expense of scanning rates for the scanner.

-    The following quickstart for the classic client version of the scanner uses this configuration: [Quickstart: Find what sensitive information you have](quickstart-findsensitiveinfo.md).
+    The following quickstart for the scanner uses this configuration: [Quickstart: Find what sensitive information you have](quickstart-findsensitiveinfo.md).

 ## Optimizing the performance of the scanner